qxdddliu/m-1/README.md

      understand the brain yet.
 3. `AGI` development regulation.
-   - `Problem:` `Q` doesn't think this is scalable since it will `!`b possible 2 monitor every `AGI` engineer like it is possible 2 monitor every nuclear bomb developer. & as knowledge of how 2 build `AGI` increases more people with self- serving motives can create an `AGI` thinking they can control it & without understanding the consequences.
+   - `Problem:` `Q` doesn't think this is scalable since it will `!`b possible 2 monitor every `AGI` engineer like it is possible 2 monitor every nuclear bomb engineer. & as knowledge of how 2 build `AGI` increases more people with self- serving motives can create an `AGI` thinking they can control it without understanding the consequences.
 4. Figure out how 2 backwards time + universe travel.
    - `Problem:` `Q` only knows 1 person named `LEX` that will take `Q` seriously so far :)
 5. Something `Q` hasn't || can't even imagine yet; also known as a black swan event.